mojerrychristopher2-maker/DecodeLabs-Internship/README.md

 **Project 4 →** Interactive Power BI Dashboard

-Together, these projects demonstrate the complete analytics lifecycle—from preparing raw data to delivering business insights through interactive dashboards.
+Together, these projects demonstrate the complete analytics lifecycle, from preparing raw data to delivering business insights through interactive dashboards.

 ---

 # 📌 Repository Goal

-This repository serves as a record of my growth as an aspiring Data Analyst and demonstrates my commitment to continuous learning, problem-solving, and data-driven decision-making.
-Each project reflects practical experience in applying analytical techniques to real-world business datasets while strengthening my technical skills in Excel, SQL, and Power BI.
+This repository serves as a record of my growth as an aspiring Data Analyst and demonstrates my commitment to continuous learning, problem-solving and data-driven decision-making.
+Each project reflects practical experience in applying analytical techniques to real-world business datasets while strengthening my technical skills in Excel, SQL and Power BI.

 ---